-17. Enrollment/Residence/Withdrawal
+18. Enrollment/Residence/Withdrawal

 Resident students are those whose legal settlement is within the School Corporation's geographic boundary.
+Proof of residency is required upon enrollment.
 A student's legal settlement will be determined under applicable Indiana law.
 A student's legal settlement will also determine the student's school attendance area within New Albany-Floyd County School Corporation.
 The School Corporation will accept the transfer of students who do not have legal settlement with the school corporation according to School Board Policy and Indiana law.

-18. Parental Involvement/Visitor/Media
+19. Parental Involvement/Visitor/Media

-The school welcomes and encourages parental visits to school, parent volunteering, and other parental involvement in their student's education.
-But in order for the educational program to continue undisturbed when visitors are present and to prevent the intrusion of disruptive persons into the schools, it is necessary to invoke visitor controls.
+The School Corporation welcomes and encourages visits to school by parents, guardians, and others, but in order for the educational program to continue undisturbed when visitors are present and to prevent the intrusion of disruptive persons into the schools, it is necessary to invoke visitor controls.
+Disruptions to the educational environment will not be tolerated.